Uterine and Endometrial Cancer Caused by Hair Relaxer Products: Lawsuit

 Hair Relaxer Cancer Litigation

-West’s complaint will be joined with similar hair relaxer lawsuits currently consolidated for pretrial proceedings in the Northern District of Illinois, under U.S. District Judge Mary Rowland.
+West’s complaint will be consolidated with similar hair relaxer lawsuits currently pending as part of a federal multidistrict litigation (MDL) in the Northern District of Illinois, where U.S. District Judge Mary Rowland is presiding over coordinated discovery and pretrial proceedings in cases brought by women throughout the U.S.

-Judge Rowland called for a series of bellwether trials early in the litigation, to help the parties evaluate the strengths and weaknesses of their positions, and potentially drive hair relaxer settlement negotiations, which will be necessary to avoid thousands of individual cases being set for trial.
+Early in the litigation, Judge Rowland called for a series of bellwether trials to be held, to help the parties evaluate the strengths and weaknesses of their positions, and potentially drive hair relaxer settlement negotiations, which will be necessary to avoid thousands of individual cases being set for trial.

-Earlier this month, she issued a court order detailing the bellwether selection process, and a schedule for completing discovery and filing pretrial motions.
-It will likely take until at least 2027 for the first bellwether trials to go before juries.
+Earlier this month, she issued a court order detailing the bellwether selection process, and outlined the schedule for completing discovery and filing pretrial motions in the cases, which will likely not be ready to go before a jury until at least 2027.

 While the outcome of these early trials will not be binding on other women presenting a claim, they will be closely watched by lawyers involved in the litigation, and may have a substantial impact on the timing and average amounts of any hair relaxer settlements offered to women diagnosed with uterine cancer, endometrial cancer and ovarian cancer in future years.